Haddon Hall (opera): Background

+The whereabouts of the composer's autograph score were not publicly known until Terence Rees purchased it at auction in 1966.

 Historical context

 Sir George Vernon was a prosperous and hospitable landowner in Derbyshire, and his family seat was at Haddon Hall.
 His second daughter, Dorothy (c.
 1545 – 24 June 1584), fell in love with John Manners (c.
 1534 – 4 June 1611), the second son of Thomas Manners, who had been created Earl of Rutland in 1525.

 According to legend (none of the following can be verified), Sir George disapproved of the union, possibly because the Manners family were Protestants and the Vernons were Catholics, or possibly because the second son of an earl had uncertain financial prospects.
 Sir George forbade John Manners from courting the famously beautiful and amiable Dorothy and forbade his daughter from seeing Manners.
 Torn by her love for her father and her love for John Manners, Dorothy fled Haddon Hall in 1563 to elope with Manners.
 Shielded by the crowd during a ball given by Sir George, Dorothy slipped away and fled through the gardens, down stone steps and over a footbridge where Manners was waiting for her, and they rode away to be married.
 If indeed this happened, the couple soon reconciled with Sir George, as they inherited the estate on his death two years later.The story was created (or first documented, if one believes it to be history rather than legend) in The King of the Peak, written by Allan Cunningham in 1822.
 Haddon Hall remains in the Manners family.

 In the libretto Grundy wrote, "The clock of Time has been put forward a century, and other liberties have been taken with history."
 The actual Sir George Vernon had two daughters, Margaret and Dorothy.
 In the opera, the Vernons also had an older son, who died in naval service, leaving Dorothy as his sole heir.
 The potential husband her father prefers, their cousin Rupert Vernon, is Grundy's invention.
 Some of the key changes to the opera's plot bear striking similarities to another comic opera, The Warlock, libretto by Alfred Smythe, music by Edgar E. Little, produced in February 1892 in Dublin, Ireland.